 Best Alternatives to Lightroom

-The purpose of this guide to try and share some of the best alternatives to Lightroom that you can buy today.
+The purpose of this guide is to try and share some of the best alternatives to Lightroom that you can buy today.
 Adobe’s Photoshop Lightroom Classic CC product performs the dual functions of photo editing and photo management, meaning you can use it to edit your photos, as well as organise them.

 With this in mind, I have tried to pick applications that have similar functionality, i.e., they let you edit and organise your photos in one application.